erduotong/nuitka-doc-zh/docs/--help.md

                         What to do if a unittest import is encountered.
 This package can be big with dependencies, and should definitely be avoided.
+    --noinclude-pydoc-mode=NOINCLUDE_PYDOC_MODE
+                        What to do if a pydoc import is encountered.
+This package use is mark of useless code for deployments and should be avoided.
     --noinclude-IPython-mode=NOINCLUDE_IPYTHON_MODE
                         What to do if a IPython import is encountered.
 This package can be big with dependencies, and should